 Conclusions: A number of barriers and enablers were identified for physical activity, most of which were consistent at 3 and 12 months postpartum.
 This study provides information to create more successful interventions to help women be physically active postpartum.

 Mary Ann Liebert Inc.

 Digital Object Identifier (DOI)

 Evenson, Kelly R., "Physical Activity Beliefs, Barriers, and Enablers among Postpartum Women" (2009).
-Health Management and Policy Scholarship.
+Journal of Women's Health.
 6.

 c Mary Ann Liebert, Inc

 This document is currently not available here.